-Data sampling.
-Because studying all social media data is impractical, we followed the advice of existing literature and collected random samples from highly viewed and liked social media posts, specifically those in the top 25% (upper quartiles), on Twitter, Reddit, YouTube, and LinkedIn (refer to [66, 61]).
-To accomplish this, we employed a stratified random sampling method, without personalization (see [67]), similar to the method used in a Computer Supported Cooperative Work (CSCW) study conducted by Fogliato et al. [68].
-Our decision to use stratified random sampling was motivated by a desire to secure an impartial and equitable representation of early adopters' viewpoints, encompassing informed researchers, educators, learners, parents, and general users.
+impartial and equitable representation of early adopters' viewpoints, encompassing informed researchers, educators, learners, parents, and general users.
 We established this by searching for the keywords presented in Table 1 within user profiles and manually annotating the data.
-The alternative keywords presented in Table 1 were recommended using a built-in function designed for similar tasks on the popular qualitative research application called Atlas.ti [69].
+The alternative keywords presented in Table 1 were recommended using a built-in function designed for similar tasks on the popular qualitative research application called Atlas.ti [82].
 Prior to stratified sampling, the majority of data only reflected the perspectives of researchers, educators, and general users.

 Using this sampling technique, we were able to obtain a diverse but manageable sample of social media posts.
 It is essential to note that choosing posts with a high number of views and likes is justifiable because they are more likely to contain content that resonates with a larger audience.
-This is crucial to understanding the dominant attitudes and conversations on these social media platforms [66].
+This is crucial to understanding the dominant attitudes and conversations on these social media platforms [79].

 Exclusion Criteria.
 To ensure the precision and authenticity of our analysis, we limited our focus to the experiences of early adopters with real and practical knowledge of ChatGPT in educational settings, which were manually verified by three co-authors through user-generated content.
-According to established literature [61], we intentionally excluded user comments, external links, and image-based content from our analysis to avoid an exponential increase in data volume.
-Our analysis solely incorporated comments from the Reddit platform because of its discussion-centric style of communication (see [70]).
-In the case of Twitter, we also included chained comments in our analysis, as users sometimes faced constraints in expressing their complete thoughts within a single post and subsequently expanded upon their messages through connected replies.
-It should be noted that examining comments and external links would have significantly complicated our efforts to authenticate and analyze user experiences, as these sources often lack the nuanced details present in their parent posts.
+According to established literature [74], we intentionally excluded user comments, external links, and image-based content from our analysis to avoid an exponential increase in data volume.
+Our analysis solely incorporated comments from the Reddit platform because of its discussion-centric style of communication (see [83]).
+Examining comments and external links would have greatly complicated our efforts to authenticate and analyze user experiences, as these sources frequently lack nuanced details of their parent posts.
 Although we recognize that some of the excluded content may have provided valuable insights, we considered this exclusion necessary to maintain a more rigorous and systematic approach to data collection and analysis.